 A business plan is an essential road map for business success.
-This living document will serve to outline the main purpose of your business, its structure, its financing, and advantages over other market competitors.
+This living document will serve to outline the main purpose of your business, its structure, it's financing, and advantages over other market competitors.
 A solid plan should include a description of the business, market analysis, organization and management structure, and applications of funding.

 Step 2: Choose Your Business Location:

-Choosing a business location will depend on the type of business you operate, and is perhaps the most important decision a business owner will make.
+Choosing a business location will depend on the type of business you operate and is perhaps the most important decision a business owner will make.
 It requires precise planning and research.
 Consider assessing your supply chain, staying on budget, understanding state and local laws and taxes, and much more.

 Step 3: Finance Your Business Understanding:

-Your financial needs is a significant step towards business success.
+Your financial needs are a significant step towards business success.
 There are several ways to fund your new enterprise, including a bank loan or microloan, applying for credit through personal financing, crowdfunding, angel/venture capital investors, securing a federal loan (Small Business Administration), and other alternatives such as raising money from family and friends.